beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/quickstart.md

 ## Working locally

-Get started working locally on your app in four easy steps:
+Get started working locally on your app in five easy steps:

 1. Clone your app's repo to your local machine:
 ```bash